Love it or hate it – there’s no way you’ll ever get round having to sand something.

 I mentioned above, that moisture will raise the grain of the wood when painting.
 That’s why you shouldn’t wipe down any freshly sanded wood with a wet cloth (with water) to clean the surface as this is what will cause the grain to raise.

-If you want to be meticulous about removing any dust before you paint your surface, use some white spirit and a clean rag to wipe over the surface.
+You can use a tack cloth to remove any residue but, if you want to be meticulous about removing any dust before you paint your surface, use some white spirit or mineral spirits and a clean rag to wipe over the surface.
 This will remove any traces of sanding dust without affecting the finish.

 How To Remove Paint From Wood